antongolub/npm-registry-firewall/README.md

       "ttl": 5,                 // Time to live in minutes.
 Specifies how long resolved pkg directives will live.
       "evictionTimeout": 1      // Cache invalidation period in minutes.
 Defaults to cache.ttl.
     },
     "extends": "@qiwi/internal-npm-registry-firewall-rules",  // Optional.
-Populates the entry with the specified module contents (cjs only)
+Populates the entry with the specified source contents (json/CJS module only)
     "rules": [
       {
         "policy": "allow",